riyasachdeva04/dankey/README.md

 Mainly, time constraints due to unfamiliarity with node.

 ## Accomplishments that we're proud of

-- Integrating it with whatsapp
+- Integrating it with WhatsApp
 - Generating semantically meaningful and funny memes

 ## What we learned